Social Media Is Changing

 Big Brands and eCommerce

 As big brands become active participants in social media, a new industry has been spawned: social commerce.
-This is when the concepts of eCommerce and social media integration to form social commerce.
-It’s a $22 billion industry in 2019, and with just a market share of five percent, many brands are hopping on the bandwagon and hoping to accelerate the growth of the industry.
+This is when the concepts of eCommerce and social media integration form social commerce.
+It’s a $22 billion industry, and with just a market share of five percent, many brands are hopping on the bandwagon and hoping to accelerate the growth of the industry.

 Big brands are very effective in social media.
 Just how can small businesses learn from social media rockstars?
 First, you have to identify just which of the major brands are fully using social media and providing marketing students with case studies.With eCommerce accounting for close to four-trillion-dollars by 2021, there are plenty of opportunities to gain a percentage of that pie by driving sales and acquiring leads.
 Click To Tweet

 According to AdWeek, these are the top 10 brands (in no particular order for 2020) that are dominating the social media landscape:

 - Royal Dutch Airlines

 Here is what the website concludes in its list of the top brands on social media:

 “Just because these are household brands with massive follower bases doesn’t mean other brands can’t be just like them.
 Look to these fantastic social media companies for inspiration, and get out there and start creating your own unique voice online.”